imhotep-project/doc-imhotep/source/Experiments.md

 * The technical doc and details on each simulations can be found [here](https://github.com/molines/IMHOTEP/tree/master/eORCA025),

 ---
-## 2. WorkPackage 2 experiments (Ensemble experiments):
+## 2. EEnsemble experiments (WP2)):

-### 2.a Summary
+### 2.a Summary:
-3 ensembles of 10 members each have been produced over 1980-2018.
-Their names follow the same conventions as in WP1, but start with the "E" of Ensemble:
+Three ensembles of 10 members each have been produced over 1980-2018.
+Their names follow the same conventions as in WP1, but start with "E" for Ensemble: EGAI, ES, EAI.
-- EGAI,
-- ES,
-- EAI.

 ### 2.b Spinup and initialization of the ensembles
 ![WP2 spinup and init](./img/WP2_spinup_init.png)